simonhmartin/genomics_general/README.md

 scaffold1  1        A       G       R
 ```

+* The window can be defined based on genomic coordinates (`--windType coord`) or the number of sites (`--windType sites`).
+Windows will not cross contig/scaffold boundaries.

+* The most common source of errors here involve the `-m` (`--minSites`) flag.
+If you are useing coordinate windows and have any sites with missing data, then `-m` must be set to a value smaller than the window size.
+If you have reduced representation data such as RADseq, you will need a much lower `-m` value (more like 1% of the window size or even less).

-If some samples are haploid and others are diploid, you can use one of the diploid formats, but indicate that certain samples are haploid by listing them after the `--haploid` flag.
+* If some samples are haploid and others are diploid, you can use one of the diploid formats, but indicate that certain samples are haploid by listing them after the `--haploid` flag.
 The script will force them to have haploid genotyps, and any apparently heterozygous genotype will be converted to `N`.

-The script can run on multiple cores (`-T` flag).
+* The script can run on multiple cores (`-T` flag).
 Try different numbers, as using too many can slow the script down (due to the difficulty in sorting the outputs coming from the different cores).

 ___
 ## Compute ABBA-BABA statistics in sliding windows